tsnuk/trade-AId-multimodal-transformer/README.md

 - Sequential/time-series data recommended
 - Multiple files can be loaded from a folder (will be concatenated)

+### Getting Enough Data
+**For stock/financial data users**: It's difficult to get 1M rows from a single stock, but you can easily reach this by loading multiple stocks into a single modality:

+- Use folder loading: `path: "./your_data/stocks/"` (folder path ends with `/`)
+- Place multiple stock CSV files in the folder (e.g., AAPL.csv, GOOGL.csv, MSFT.csv, etc.)
+- The system automatically concatenates all files in the folder
+- Example: 50 stocks × 20,000 rows each = 1,000,000 total rows

+This approach gives the model diverse market conditions and patterns across different assets, improving generalization.

 **Bottom Line**: If you don't have at least 100,000 rows of quality data, this system is not suitable for your use case.
 Consider collecting more data or using simpler statistical methods instead.

 ## User Interface Guide